Qumulo/docs/shift-from-s3.md

 * **VPC Endpoints:** For best performance when using a Qumulo cluster in AWS, configure a [VPC endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints.html) to S3.
 For on-premises Qumulo clusters, we recommend [AWS Direct Connect](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/aws-direct-connect.html) or another high-bandwidth, low-latency connection to S3.
 * **Repeated Synchronization:** If you need to repeatedly synchronize an S3 folder with a Qumulo directory, we recommend reusing the same relationship.
 This lets you avoid repeated downloading of unchanged objects that already exist locally.
 * **Completed Jobs:** If you don't plan to use a Shift relationship to download updates from S3, delete the relationship to free up any storage associated with it.
 * **Concurrent Replication Relationships:** To increase parallelism, especially across distinct datasets, use concurrent replication relationships from S3.
 To avoid having a large number of concurrent operations impact client I/O to the Qumulo cluster, limit the number of concurrent replication relationships.
-While there is no hard limit, we don't recommend creating more than 100 concurrent replication relationships on a cluster (including object replication relationships and Qumulo source replication relationships).
+While there is no hard limit, we don't recommend creating more than 100 concurrent replication relationships on a cluster (including both Shift and Qumulo source replication relationships).

 ## Restrictions